-The Shearwater Research Teric dive computer is equipped with Bluetooth Smart technology so that you can upload your dive logs automatically to your preferred device.
+The Teric wrist computer is equipped with Bluetooth Smart technology so that you can upload your dive logs automatically to your preferred device.
 It’s compatible with Mac, Windows, iOS, and Android, making it easy to update your system and manage your information.

-This connectivity through Bluetooth not only allows you to transfer your dive log to your PC but also makes firmware updates a breeze.
+This connectivity through the Bluetooth Smart Technology not only allows you to transfer your dive log to your PC but also makes firmware updates a breeze.
 You can do these firmware updates conveniently from home and be certain that the Teric stays up-to-date.

 Warranty and Service

 The Shearwater Teric comes with a 2-year warranty, and Shearwater Research has a positive customer service record.
 Each Teric has a unique serial number that doesn’t require registration and can be transferred if sold.

 Options and Accessories

 The Teric can connect wirelessly with up to 2 transmitters for air integration, but you must purchase this equipment separately.
 The feature can be added at any time, however, if you aren’t sure about making the outlay quite yet.